Catalog Generation

 • CCD Gain

-• Filter name
+• Filter 1 name

 • Total Number of sources in catalog

 Finally, the last section contains the catalog of source locations and photometry values.
 It should be noted that the specific columns and their ordering were deliberately chosen to facilitate a 1:1 exact mapping to the_daophot.txt catalogs produced by Hubble Legacy Archive.
 As this code was designed to be the HLA’s replacement, we sought to minimize any issues caused by the transition.
-The column names are as follows (Note that this is the same left-to-right ordering in the .ecsv file as well):
+The column names are as follows (note that this is the same left-to-right ordering in the ECSV file as well):

 • X-Center: 0-indexed X-coordinate position